-Please contact Nicholas McLaughlin if you are interested in submitting an article or book review for possible publication.
+Please contact Diana Hurtado if you are interested in submitting an article or book review for possible publication.
 The editorial staff requests that the submissions be in law review format with detailed footnotes.

 For more information, please visit the Journal of Trial and Appellate Advocacy's website.

 Student Staff Members